 - Bonus means a promotional offer, which we may make available to you from time to time in accordance with clause 22.2, which may have the effect of increasing the total amount you receive as a result of investing in a Debenture.

-- Bulletin Board means the bulletin board hosted by us where Members may express interest in buying or selling Debentures from or to other Members in accordance with Clauses 14-18 of this Agreement, and which is accessible via the Service.
+- marketplace means the marketplace hosted by us where Members may express interest in buying or selling Debentures from or to other Members in accordance with Clauses 14-18 of this Agreement, and which is accessible via the Service.

 - Cash Account means an account operated by the Client Money Services Provider at a duly authorised credit institution for the purpose of holding funds that you intend to use to acquire Debentures and/or receive Cash Returns and which is described in more detail in Clause 7.